animecss/anime.css/README.md

 ## Install

-`Anime.css` is available on npm.
-It can be installed with the following command:
+`Anime.css` is available on npm:

 ```
 npm install anime.css --save
 ```

-`Anime.css` is available on yarn as well.
-It can be installed with the following command:
+`Anime.css` is available on yarn as well:

 ```
 yarn add anime.css